 To summarise here are our top tips -

 - Aim to get the most relevant information early in the CV.
-The selector will not search for it
+The recruiter will not search for it

-- Sell yourself - provide examples of the skills the employer is looking for, whether that is through your studies, work experience or interests.
+- Sell yourself - provide examples of the skills and qualities required, whether that is through your studies, work experience or interests.
 Don't just list everything you’ve done.
 Instead, provide a bit of detail

 - Consider using bullet points rather than paragraphs when describing your experiences and skills.
 Instead of using "I" every time, start each bullet point with a verb, e.g. "Organised...", "Liaised with...."

 - Use simple language; avoid jargon and acronyms which may not be understood

 - Ensure you include dates and locations (town/city) for education and work (if there are 'time gaps' explain them in your cover letter)

 - Write in the past tense if it is something you have completed rather than something current